absmach/magistrala-docs/docs/messaging.md

 curl -s -S -i --cacert docker/ssl/certs/ca.crt -X POST -H "Content-Type: application/senml+json" -H "Authorization: Thing <thing_secret>" https://localhost/http/channels/<channel_id>/messages -d '[{"bn":"some-base-name:","bt":1.276020076001e+09, "bu":"A","bver":5, "n":"voltage","u":"V","v":120.1}, {"n":"current","t":-5,"v":1.2}, {"n":"current","t":-4,"v":1.3}]'
 ```

-Note that if you're going to use senml message format, you should always send
-messages as an array.
+Note that if you're going to use senml message format, you should always send messages as an array.

-For more information about the HTTP messaging service API, please check out the [API documentation](https://github.com/mainflux/mainflux/blob/master/api/openapi/http.yml).
+For more information about the HTTP messaging service API, please check out the [API documentation][http-api].

 ## MQTT

-To send and receive messages over MQTT you could use [Mosquitto tools](https://mosquitto.org),
-or [Paho](https://www.eclipse.org/paho/) if you want to use MQTT over WebSocket.
+To send and receive messages over MQTT you could use [Mosquitto tools][mosquitto], or [Paho][paho] if you want to use MQTT over WebSocket.

 To publish message over channel, thing should call following command: